-Misconception #1: Sex does not feel good for people with vaginas.
+Misconception #1: Sex does not feel good for people with vaginas

 I cannot tell you how many people I have seen who experience pain with penetration or sexual activity for years, only to be told that there only option is to “drink some wine” before sex.
 Pain with sex is a medical condition called dyspareunia.
 Dyspareunia can begin the first time someone engages in sexual activity or can begin seemingly sporadically at any point throughout an individual’s life.

-There are a number of causes of dyspareunia, from pelvic floor muscle tightness, to hormonal changes in the tissue surrounding the vaginal opening, to scar tissue from perineal tearing, surgery or infections, to allergies and more.
+There are a number of causes of dyspareunia, from pelvic floor muscle tightness to hormonal changes in the tissue surrounding the vaginal opening, to scar tissue from perineal tearing, surgery or infections, to allergies, and more.
 It’s important to know, though there are many reasons sex may hurt, there are also a number of treatment options.

 Pelvic floor muscle tightness and scar tissue can be addressed with gentle relaxation exercises and pelvic floor physical therapy.
 Hormonal changes can be addressed by using topical hormones to the vaginal opening and canal.
-Allergies and infections can be treated by implementing changes to your vulvar hygiene routine and choosing soaps, cleansers and personal lubricants better suited to your body.
+Allergies and infections can be treated by implementing changes to your vulvar hygiene routine and choosing soaps, cleansers, and personal lubricants better suited to your body.
 There are conservative and surgical options available for managing your pain.

 Those experiencing pain with sex should not accept “drink some wine” as an answer to their questions, nor should they accept “we don’t know” as an answer to what’s causing their symptoms.
 Finding a sexual medicine specialist or pelvic floor PT has never been easier as virtual options have grown throughout the COVID-19 era.
 You can find these providers at the Women’s Health APTA Locator or www.nva.org.

-Misconceptions #2: Kegels are always the answer.
+Misconceptions #2: Kegels are always the answer

 Kegels are what we know.
 It’s what we’ve heard.
 It’s what our friend did during pregnancy.
 It’s the meme that we saw on Reddit.
-When it comes to pelvic floor rehabilitation, kegels seem like they’re the only answer, but they’re not.
+When it comes to pelvic floor rehabilitation, Kegels seem like they’re the only answer, but they’re not.
 In fact, they’re often the wrong answer.

 Let’s start by defining kegel.
 A kegel is a pelvic floor muscle contraction, just like a biceps curl is a biceps muscle contraction.
-A kegel, when done correctly, is great for pelvic floor muscle strengthening but there are two circumstances under which the efficacy of kegels breaks down:
+A kegel, when done correctly, is great for pelvic floor muscle strengthening but there are two circumstances under which the efficacy of Kegels breaks down:

-- You are doing them incorrectly.
 About 50% of people do kegels incorrectly.
 To complicate things further, about half of those people doing kegels incorrectly are doing them so incorrectly that they’re actually doing the opposite of a kegel.
 These people are bearing down and pushing through their pelvic floors rather than engaging and contracting their muscles.
 This means that even if kegels are good for you because your muscles are weak, you may still be doing them incorrectly, thus making your symptoms worse.

 So keep in mind, if you experience pelvic floor dysfunction and you have been “doing your kegels” for the past few days, weeks, months or years, they may not be serving you.

-Misconception #3: Urinary incontinence is an expected part of pregnancy, parenthood or aging.
+Misconception #3: Urinary incontinence is an expected part of pregnancy, parenthood, or aging

 Did you know that urinary incontinence occurs in up to 25% of female high school athletes?
 Did you know research shows this may start even earlier, in middle school gym classes?
 While this number increases to about 50% in postpartum folks, it’s important to note that leakage should never be considered an “expected” part of life.